 Mind mapping is an effective tool for taking notes and for better understanding and learning information.

-You can use while studying you can incorporate it into your professional career, in general, mind mapping is an alternative and better way of accumulating knowledge regardless of the area you use it in.
+You can use it while studying or you can incorporate it into your professional career.
+In general, mind mapping is a good alternative way of accumulating knowledge regardless of the area you use it in.

-There are plenty of authors that have researched mind mapping so let’s take a look at some of the authors and their respective research in this area.
+There are plenty of authors involved in mind map research so let’s take a look at some of their respective research in the area of mind mapping psychology.

 While no one can actually claim to have invented the mind mapping technique (since people have been using it to learn for ages) Tony Buzan is widely regarded as the author who "patented" it.